SXSW 2008: John Wenzel’s journal from Austin, TexasBy John Wenzel | March 23rd, 2008 | 9 comments

-Of course, I’m biased as hell.
-I’ve attended SXSW the last couple years (this was my fourth overall) mostly to do research for a book on indie comedy, based on this Denver Post article from Nov.
+Of course, I’m biased.
+I’ve attended SXSW the last couple years (this was my fourth overall) mostly to do research for a book on DIY comedy and music, based on this Denver Post article from Nov.
 2006.
-I still try to catch bands that have inflamed my musical organs over the preceding months (Land of Talk, Bon Iver, Evangelicals, Helio Sequence), but the increasing amount of hipster stand-ups, improv types and sketch comedians excites me far more than most rock shows do these days.
+I still try to catch bands that have inflamed my musical organs over the preceding months (Land of Talk, Bon Iver, Evangelicals, Helio Sequence), but the increasing amount of stand-ups, improv types and sketch comedians excites me far more than most rock shows do these days.

-To be sure, indie comedy is not the largest or most diverse scene out there.
+To be sure, what I’m calling “indie comedy” is not the largest or most diverse scene out there.
 Comedy nerds like myself that weekly devour Adult Swim and SuperDeluxe offerings tend to notice the same several dozen people (mostly white dudes) popping up at these fests.
-And if you live in L.A., New York, Chicago or Seattle you’re also likely to see the same handful of comedians at shows like Comedy Death Ray, or touring indie music venues in general, or releasing albums on indie music labels like Sub Pop, Drag City and Matador.
+And if you live in L.A., New York, Chicago or Seattle you’re also likely to see the same handful of comedians at shows like Comedy Death Ray, or touring indie music venues in general, or releasing albums on music labels like Sub Pop, Drag City and Matador.
 In other words, overlapping with the indie rock sphere in a way that implies an inexorable, blessed blend of the two.

-I could go on, and will in my book — shameless plug — due out later this year on Speck Press.
+I could go on, and will in my book (shameless plug: due out later this year on Speck Press/Fulcrum).
 But for now I’ll focus on the offerings at this year’s SXSW.
 I suspected the trickle would only grow to a strong, golden stream for 2008, especially since the union was semi-legitimized least year at a panel devoted to the subject.
-Jon Wurster, Aziz Ansari and others popped up at day parties at Emo’s, absurdist Adult Swim duo Tim & Eric and MTV sketch show Human Giant performed to a packed house at Friends, and David Cross and other comedians hosted the Mess with Texas day parties, curated by Chunklet editor Henry Owings.
+Jon Wurster, Aziz Ansari and others popped up at day parties at Emo’s, absurdist Adult Swim duo Tim & Eric and MTV sketch show Human Giant performed to a packed house at Friends, and David Cross and other comedians hosted the Mess With Texas day parties, curated by Chunklet editor Henry Owings.